|

 PageSaver:CaptureComplete 12 (failure)-0x804b001e NS_ERROR_UNKNOWN_HOST

-The most common Mozilla errors are defined in these two source code files: Customizing Page Saver
+The most common Mozilla errors are defined in these two source code files: Known Issues and

 Limitations